luklue/temperature-monitoring/README.md

-# temperature-monitoring
+# Temperature monitoring

 ## Use case scenario

 ## Features
+* Cyclical temperature monitoring
+* Webinterface
+* Graphical presantation
+* Renameble sensor names
+* etc.
 ## Used hardware
+Raspberry Pi 2, some wires, some resistors and a 1-wire temperature sensor (DS18B20)
 ## General Setup
 First of all you need to install a distribution on your Raspberry Pi.
-The distribution I used and this software was tested was Hypriot OS, but feel free to download and test another distribution and write a short post if that works aswell.
+The distribution I used and this software was tested on was Hypriot OS, but feel free to download and test any other distribution and write a short post if that works aswell.
 When you're finished, you can continue on the command line (with sudo privileges):
 ````
 apt-get update
 apt-get upgrade